maattam/engine/README.md

 Engine
 ======

-## A small expeditionary rendering engine using Qt and OpenGL
+## Small expeditionary rendering engine using Qt and OpenGL

 Engine is a hobby project motivated by my interest in computer graphics, algorithms and low-level hardware implementation.
 My intention is not to make a full-fledged game engine, but instead an engine where I can experiment with different signal processing and computer graphics related algorithms.

 The project started as an introduction to basic [OpenGL] concepts, but has since grown to feature forward and modern deferred rendering, post-processing, shadow mapping and different lightning models.

+Most of the project is written in C\+\+, but the user interface has some JavaScript -derivate QML bits.
+The project depends heavily on Qt, [Qt Quick] and [OpenGL] 4.2.

 Features
 --------